-There is a rental motor vehicle customer facility charge of \$4.50 per day on motor vehicles rented from airport locations to pay for the development of airport rental car facilities.
-There is a car-sharing vehicle surcharge of 25 cents per half-hour (up to a maximum of \$3 per day) on motor vehicles rented by car-sharing organizations effective January 1, 2015.
+There is a rental motor vehicle customer facility charge of \$5.00 per day on motor vehicles rented from airport locations to pay for the development of airport rental car facilities.
+There is a car-sharing vehicle surcharge of \$0.25 per half-hour on motor vehicles rented by car-sharing organizations.

 The tobacco tax currently assesses \$0.16 for each cigarette or little cigar, 70% of the wholesale price of tobacco products, and 50% of the wholesale price of each large cigar.
-The environmental response energy, and food security tax is currently set at \$1.05 per barrel of petroleum product for the period from July 1, 2010 to June 30, 2030.
-There is also a tax on fossil fuel of \$0.19 per 1,000,000 BTU.
+The environmental response, energy, and food security tax is currently set at \$1.05 per barrel of petroleum product for the period from July 1, 2010 to June 30, 2030.
+There is also a tax on fossil fuel of \$0.19 per 1,000,000 British thermal unit.
 The conveyance tax is imposed on the amount paid in the sale, lease, sublease, assignment, transfer, or conveyance of realty or any interest therein.
 The tax rate ranges from \$0.10 per \$100 to \$1.25 per \$100, depending on the value of the property, the type of improvements on the property, and whether the purchaser is eligible for a homeowner's exemption for the property.